 NINES contains peer-reviewed scholarly and educational materials dealing with the all aspects of British and American culture during the long nineteenth century (1770-1920).

-NINES is an aggregated body of peer-reviewed scholarly and educational materials dealing with the all aspects of British and American culture during the long nineteenth century (1770-1920).
 Included are traditional texts and documents as well as “born-digital” materials.
 Also there are software tools that aid collation and comparative analysis and enable pedagogical applications.

 America's News diverse source types include printed and online newspapers, blogs, journals, newswires, broadcast transcripts and videos.
 The database contains 1,250 sources from 53 states and territories and has 10 source types.
 Explore a specific issue or event through the detailed coverage provided by local reporting or compare a wide variety of viewpoints from across the country on topics such as politics, business, health, sports, cultural activities and people.

-ProQuest Historical Newspapers: The New York Times (1851-2012) Historical Papers: The New York Times (1851-2012) offers full page and article images with searchable full text back to the first issue
+ProQuest Historical Newspapers: The New York Times (1851-2019) Historical Papers: The New York Times (1851-2019) offers full page and article images with searchable full text back to the first issue

 ProQuest Historical Newspapers---The New York Times is a full-image archive that brings the entire historical run of The New York Times, the definitive voice of American journalism since 1851.